 The requirement for both the Bidders Register and the Merchants Register with a local chamber of commerce will be replaced shortly by a Sole Entrepreneurial Register (Registro Unico Empresarial or RUE), which comprises a more complete profile on all business people, businesses, enterprises, contractors, and bidders for qualifying for executing contracts with government entities.

-The State Contracting Information System (Sistema de Información de Contratación Estatal or SICE) is a database introduced on May 1st, 2002.
+The State Contracting Information System (Sistema de Información de Contratación Estatal or SICE) is a database introduced on May 1, 2002.
 Its purpose is to register and provide certificates for foreign and domestic suppliers of all types of commodities and services, their products, and prices in order to be able to enter into contracts with state agencies and industrial and commercial enterprises.
 One can also register via Internet in accordance with the Sole Catalog of Goods and Services (Catalogo Unico de Bienes y Servicios or CUBS), which is a listing of goods and services classified, standardized, and codified with the products that may be acquired by government entities.
 Registration is subject to a minimal fee, which depends on the net profit of the company.
 SICE is expected to become a database with 3,000 municipal, state and national entities, and more than 100,000 suppliers.
-For additional information on SICE and on registering, interested parties can access the following web sites: http://www.sice-cgr.gov.co/, http://www.contraloriagen.gov.co/html/home/home.asp and www.telecom.com.co.

 Colombia is still struggling to refine the requirements of Law 80, which calls for open bidding in public tenders.
 Attempts are being made to amend the law to clarify procedures.
 Despite the law, transparency, fairness, and truly competitive bidding conditions in many tenders remain uncertain.
 The Colombian government is also resorting to auctions even for purchase of high tech or complex equipment or medicines.
 These factors continue to be significant market access barriers.
 U.S. companies interested in public sector contracts should obtain legal counsel in Colombia and contact the U.S. Commercial Service for assistance and possible advocacy.

-Colombian military contracts above a certain amount (more than one million dollars for equipment and more than five million dollars for ammunition) require the foreign company to offer an “offset” proposal.
-Contact us for further information about this requirement.
+Colombian military contracts above a certain amount (more than one million dollars for equipment, and more than five million dollars for ammunition) require the foreign company to offer an “offset” proposal.
+Contact the U.S. Commercial Service for further information about this requirement.

 Colombia offers a full range of sales channels to consumers, with various distribution methods depending on the type of product offered.
 These methods range from traditional wholesalers selling to traditional shops which then sell to the public, to more sophisticated methods, such as large department stores and hypermarkets located in malls, which are increasingly popular outlets.